M31-Capital/Investment_Theses/english/Tokemak (TOKE).md

 - Craig: Business Development
 - Bruno: Tokenomics

-## CRYPTO-NATIVE DILIGENCE
+## Crypto-Native Diligence

 **Code Audits**

-As of now, Tokemak has been audited by a preliminary Trail of Bits audit and an Omniscia audit.
+As of now, Tokemak has been code audited by Omniscia with a preliminary audit from Trail of Bits.
 This covers all currently operational functions.
-Further audits from Trail of Bits (a full, comprehensive ToB audit) and Quantstamp are on the way.
+Further audits from Trail of Bits (a full, comprehensive ToB audit) and Quantstamp are ongoing.
 [Omniscia Audit](https://omniscia.io/tokemak-capital-management-protocol/)

 ## Resources
 * [Github](https://github.com/Tokemak/tokemak-smart-contracts-public/tree/main)